Adam Long (footballer)

-Adam David Long (born 11 November 2000) is a Manx footballer who currently plays for as a defender for Doncaster Rovers.
+Adam David Long (born 11 November 2000) is a Manx footballer who plays as a defender.

 Club career

 Born on the Isle of Man, Long began his career with local side St Georges before joining Wigan Athletic in 2017.
 He made his first-team debut during their EFL Trophy tie against Middlesbrough U23s in October 2017.

 On 20 February 2020, Long signed for Notts County on an initial one-month loan deal.

 On 17 July 2022, Long signed for newly relegated League Two club Doncaster Rovers for an undisclosed fee, signing a two-year deal.

+In February 2024, he left Doncaster by mutual consent, and signed for AFC Fylde.
+He was released at the end of the 2024–25 season.